psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 In the mean time, other persons besides Hiden had betrayed the conspirators.
 Dwyer, an Irish bricklayer, whoVad been employed to muster his countrymen, and to carry off the firearms from the Foundling, had informed ,*he Secretary of State by means of a Major James.
 An infamous informer, named Edwards, a modeller and image-seller at Windsor, had also spoken to a gentleman of the king's household.

 Lord Ilarrowby was wary, and did nothing to scare the assassins.
-The dinner was secretly put off, but not publicly or in the newspapers,^ The Archbishop of York, who lived next door, having a dinner the same day and hour, the carriages arriving at that house deceived the watchers whom Thistlewood liad placed for the whole day and night before in the square, and no alarm was excited in the minds of the 'gang.
+The dinner was secretly put off, but not publicly or in the newspapers,^ The Archbishop of York, who lived next door, having a dinner the same day and hour, the carriages arriving at that house deceived the watchers whom Thistlewood had placed for the whole day and night before in the square, and no alarm was excited in the minds of the 'gang.

 On the afternoon of the 23 rd, Lord Ilarrowby, sending word to bis brother ministers, took refuge in Lord Liverpool's house, nor did he write to his servants to countermand the dinner till eight o'clock in the evening.
 At nine, Thistlewood and his men were to enter Grosvenor Square.